 This winter cityscape in southeast Moscow belongs to Dmitry Lookianov’s Instant Tomorrow — a meditation on iconography and the spirituality of the future through our day-to-day surroundings.
 Tower blocks framed by urban wilderness are an integral part of the Russian cityscape and the imagery of the suburbs.

 This image is from Natalie Maximova’s series Hyperborea — named after the advanced northern civilisation of Greek mythology.
 In the photographer’s work, the landscape of the Russian north becomes the ground to explore the fine line between myth and memory.

 Roman Gostev took this photo in Nizhnevartovsk, Siberia.
-Both small towns and metropolises in the Siberian taiga exist in the shadow of giant factories, artefacts of the Soviet industrial dream that once brought millions of people in this cold and remote land.
+Both small towns and metropolises in the Siberian taiga exist in the shadow of giant factories, artefacts of the Soviet industrial dream that once brought millions of people to this cold and remote land.

 This otherworldly, Mars-like landscape is located near Novosibirsk in Siberia; its hues and rugged texture are the result of copper mining.
-This photo is part of Alexander Nikolsky’s Refraction: a visual exploration of Russia’s inner periphery and the vast spaces which envelope regional cities, as well as the way that human presence impacts nature.
+The photo is part of Alexander Nikolsky’s Refraction: a visual exploration of Russia’s inner periphery and the vast spaces which envelope regional cities, as well as the way that human presence impacts nature.

-This photo was taken by Anton Klimov at the peak of Mamay Mountain at the southern end of the lake Baikal.
+This photo was taken by Anton Klimov at the peak of Mamay Mountain at the southern end of lake Baikal.
 Mamay is popular among local free riders, as well as skiers and snowboarders seeking wild, natural slopes.
 The photographer has spent several years documenting the mountain and how it has changed under human influence.